 - Another important factor in selecting a pump is selecting one designed with a large flow-through liquid path that allows easy passage of heavy slurry.
 This alone helps to determine what types of pumps are well suited for heavy slurry applications and what types are not.

 - Strong suction at the inlet port of the pump is important so that the pump can draw the heavy slurry into the pump so that it can move the fluid downstream.

 - The most appropriate materials of construction are important to avoid extensive wear due to the abrasive characteristics of heavy slurries.

 Selecting a Motor For Heavy Slurry

 Slurry pumps can be powered hydraulically or electrically.
 While there are pros and cons to each type of motor, one motor may be preferable over another simply due to logistics.
-At any rate, the motor needs to be matched for the pump and the application for optimal performance.
+The motor needs to be matched for the pump and the application for optimal performance.